akashlathiya16/react-native-website/docs/style.md

 One common pattern is to make your component accept a `style` prop which in turn is used to style subcomponents.
 You can use this to make styles "cascade" the way they do in CSS.

 There are a lot more ways to customize the text style.
-Check out the [Text component reference](text.md) for a complete list.
+Check out the [Text component reference](text.md) for a complete list..

 Now you can make your text beautiful.
 The next step in becoming a style expert is to [learn how to control component size](height-and-width.md).